 Although a handful of other states have interpreted the ban as applying retroactively, the Minnesota Supreme Court declined to do so in the recent case.
 This means that other prisoners who were sentenced in Minnesota to mandatory life without parole for crimes they committed as juveniles will not be eligible for resentencing.
 However, this could still change in the future if the Minnesota Legislature passes a retroactive ban on mandatory life sentences without parole for juvenile offenders, or if the U.S. Supreme Court declares that its 2012 ruling should be applied retroactively.

 The federal ban does not completely prohibit life sentences without parole for juvenile offenders, but only requires that those sentences cannot be mandatory.
 Thus, judges and juries still have the discretion to sentence some juvenile offenders to life in prison without the possibility of release if they determine it is appropriate to do so under the specific circumstances of the case.

 Juvenile criminal defense in Minnesota

 If your son or daughter has been charged with a criminal offense in Minnesota, it is very important that you seek help from an attorney with experience in juvenile criminal defense.
-A lawyer who is knowledgeable in this complex area of the law will work hard to keep your child’s case in the juvenile justice system if at all possible.
+A lawyer who is knowledgeable in this area of the law will work hard to keep your child’s case in the juvenile justice system if at all possible.
 Regardless of whether your child is tried as a juvenile or as an adult, a skilled criminal defense lawyer can be a powerful advocate for your child’s long-term interests and will fight on his or her behalf to minimize the impact of the charges.